rdtarvin/RADseq_Quito_2017/2bRAD-pipeline.md

 for i in *.trim; do gzip ${i}; done

 # a note: ipyrad expects '_R1_' in the file name, so I've added it to the file names
 ```

-# now we have our 2bRAD reads separated by barcode and trimmed (steps 1 & 2)
+Now we have our 2bRAD reads separated by barcode and trimmed (steps 1 & 2)!

+Step 3.
+Cluster within
+---

 # we can import them into iPyrad